polyakova/getyourguide-home-task/README.md

 ### Tests

-Project contains Unit and integration tests for REST API and main functionality.
+Project contains unit and integration tests for REST API and services.
 I've also adopted [jacoco](https://docs.gradle.org/current/userguide/jacoco_plugin.html) plugin for a better test results readability.
 It provides a test report which can be useful to track code coverage.
 I didn't introduce e2e tests given time constrains